-Science Comprehensive Exam 1 Date: Time: Location:

-Science Comprehensive Exam 2 Date: Time: Location:

-The Science Comprehensive Committee affirms that the Science Comprehensive exams will be scheduled for four hours each at the designated times and locations.
+Name of Student: Science Comprehensive Exam 1 Date: Time: Location: Science Comprehensive Exam 2 Date: Time: Location: The Science Comprehensive Committee affirms that the Sc for four hours each at the designated times and locations. ience Comprehensive exams will be scheduled Committee Member (Exam 1) Date Committee Member (Exam 2) Date

-NOTE 1: The Science Comprehensives must be approved and submitted to the Graduate Administrative Assistant prior to scheduling.

-- NOTE 2: The two exams must be taken within 2 weeks of each other. - NOTE 3: This form must be submitted to the Program Coordinator prior to taking the exams.
+- NOTE 1: The Science Comprehensives must be approved and submitted to the Graduate Administrative Assistant prior to scheduling. - NOTE 2: The two exams must be taken within 2 weeks of each other. - NOTE 3: This form must be submitted to the Program Coordinator prior to taking the exams.

 Failure to do so will result in automatic disapproval and failure by the Psychological Science Director and the GSC.